DrJohnR/reinforcement_learning/README.md

 The included PNG file shows a typical performance plot for the agent, generated from a relatively small number of episodes.
 The blue line represents the per-episode score, while the orange line represents the moving average score over a 100 episode period.
-Although the agent is exhibiting improved performance over time, the control problem is not considered to be 'solved' until the agent can demonstrate a minimum moving average score of 195 over a period of 100 consecutive episodes; by modifiying the structure of the neural networks and tuning the program hyperparameters, this goal is attainable in fewer episodes than the example learning trajectory implies.
+Although the agent is exhibiting improved performance over time, the control problem is not considered to be 'solved' until the agent can demonstrate a minimum moving average score of 195 over a period of 100 consecutive episodes; by modifiying the structure of the neural networks and tuning the program hyperparameters, this goal is likely attainable in fewer episodes than the example learning trajectory implies.